dabit3/full-stack-ethereum/README.md

 Hardhat is a local Ethereum framework and network designed for full stack development and is the framework that I will be using for this tutorial.

-Another popular option in the ecosystem is [Ganache](https://www.trufflesuite.com/ganache)
+Other similar tools in the ecosystem are [Ganache](https://www.trufflesuite.com/ganache) and [Truffle](https://www.trufflesuite.com/).

 ### 2. Ethereum Web Client Library